 Pro tip: Their menu offers goodies for pets like Pupcakes so your furry friend can have a treat too!

-Breakups can do a number on your mind and body.
-From low energy days to sleepless nights, it's not always easy to recover from a broken heart.
-Drop in to MNDFL and find the perfect meditation class for your post-heartbreak healing.
+Burnout and breakups can do a number on your mind and body.
+From low energy days to sleepless nights, it’s not always easy to recover.
+Drop into MNDFL and find the perfect meditation class for your post-heartbreak healing.
 Each 30 to 45 minute class features a different theme so you can choose what would be most helpful to your day.

 Take A Sound Bath